 Stir until smooth and add the vegetable bouillon, salt, pepper and cayenne.
 Bring to a simmer, stirring regularly, and cook until the sauce is thickened.

 Add the parsley, sage and thyme and simmer for another minute.
 Add salt and pepper to taste.

 Serve immediately over freshly baked biscuits and garnish with chopped fresh parsley.

 - 3 tablespoons butter

-- 1 (8 ounce) package Morningstar Farms Original Veggie Sausage Patties, thawed and finely chopped
+- 8 ounces vegetarian sausage (I'm using Morningstar Farms Original Veggie Sausage Patties, thawed and finely chopped

 - 4 tablespoons all-purpose flour

 - 2 1/2 cups whole milk or combination of milk and cream , vegans use cashew milk or non-dairy milk of choice